 - Task Automation

 IoT fleet management provides real-time data of the vehicle, road and weather conditions, driver behavior, asset condition, etc. This data helps fleet managers to optimize their delivery.

 IoT fleet management allows fleet managers to automate various processes and trip planning.
-For example, if a vehicle breaks down, an instant notification can be sent to the nearest tow and repairing service provider.
-Or if the weather conditions are not favorable, notifications can be sent to drivers along with a rerouting plan.
+For example, if a vehicle breaks down, the nearest tow and repairing service provider will get an instant notification.
+Or if the weather conditions are not favorable, drivers will receive notifications along with a rerouting plan.

 Fleet operators can move to the cloud for their daily operations and track fleets anywhere, anytime on any device.
 They can integrate smart fleet management solutions with their existing ERP systems to help management make informed decisions, or a dashboard to view fleet-wide data.